USS Towers: 1980s

 Departing Yokosuka on 6 January 1989, Towers sailed south for refresher training out of Subic Bay.
 Engineering trouble hampered these evolutions, however, and the guided missile destroyer put into the Ship Repair Facility (SRF) there for repairs in late January.
 Detailed inspections quickly determined that the guided missile destroyer had suffered damage to turbine blades as well as both propellers.
 "It was amazing", one technician commented later, "that the whole turbine did not disintegrate."
 The guided missile destroyer finally put to sea for exercises with the Midway Battle Group in June.
 After a month-long stay at Yokosuka starting on 15 July, Towers sailed south for more exercises with the battle group.
 While in transit to Pattaya Beach in late August, however, the warship received the news that Lt.
 Col. William R. Higgins, USMC, kidnapped by Iranian-supported terrorists in Beirut, Lebanon, the previous February, had been murdered.
 Ordered to the Indian Ocean for contingency operations, as well as to oversee the end of tanker convoy operations in the Persian Gulf, Towers patrolled those waters until early October.
 She then sailed south for a port visit to Mombasa, Kenya, 18–21 October, before arriving in Subic Bay on 27 November.
 Although Towers departed 1 December, an attempted coup d'état in the Philippines kept her there for a week of contingency operations before she arrived home on 11 December.

 Although the guided missile destroyer continued intermittent local operations in early 1990, Towers received word of future decommissioning and began inactivation inspections in April.
 She got underway for the last time on 18 June, to serve as plane guard for Midway, and visited Pusan, South Korea, before returning to Yokosuka on the 30th.
-On 17 July the ship moved to drydock for inactivation procedures and she was decommissioned at Yokosuka on 1 October 1990.